EphyMcBeefy/EphyMcBeefy/README.md

 - Hi, I’m @EphyMcBeefy
-- I’m interested in database design and maintanence.
-- I’m currently learning SQL and Java.
-- How to reach me: ephy@live.com

 <!---
 EphyMcBeefy/EphyMcBeefy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.